-Compumedics research and development (R&D) investment was higher than the prior year at approximately 13% of sales for the 2023 financial year, compared to 11% for the 2022 financial year, which remains about twice the industry standard.
+Compumedics research and development (R&D) investment was slightly less than the prior year at approximately 8% of sales for the 2024 financial year, compared to 13% for the 2023 financial year, which remains about twice the industry standard.
 This reflects the increased activities related to the Somfit and MEG step-out growth opportunities.
 Consequently, the Group has retained its technological leadership, with a strong pipeline of new and exciting upcoming product releases and upgrades.

-To ensure the Group operates as efficiently as possible a number of existing projects have concluded and new projects commenced during the financial year.
-These include the commissioning of a new surface mount line in Melbourne that will manufacture circuit boards for our new generation medical devices.
+To ensure the Group operates as efficiently as possible a number of existing projects have concluded, and new projects commenced during the financial year.
 While these structural transformations have demanded on-going investment in the short term, in terms of personnel, engineering and components, they have and will continue to result in substantial savings and elevated shareholder returns in the medium term through on-going improved margins.